EricssonResearch/calvin-base/calvin/examples/temperature/readme.md

-# Temperature example #
+# Temperature

-Read temeprature from a thermometor.
+This example reads temperature from a thermometer.
+The thermometer could be either a 1-wire sensor or a

+## Setup

+### Hardware

+The example assumes the following devices:

+- A Raspberry Pi with:
+  - A Sense HAT (https://www.raspberrypi.org/products/sense-hat/) __or__
+  - A 1-wire temperature sensor

+## SenseHat

+### Calvin configuration

+The following plugins needs to be loaded to run this script:
+- `environmental_sensor_plugin`

+A `calvin.conf` file is prepared for this purpose.
+For the `calvin.conf` to be loaded, start the calvin script from within the directory the `calvin.conf` file is placed.
+For other ways of loading the configuration, please see the Calvin Wiki page about [Configuration](https://github.com/EricssonResearch/calvin-base/wiki/Configuration)

 ## 1-wire sensor

-On Raspberry Pi, this needs w1-gpio and w1-therm modules:

-    modprobe w1-gpio
-    modprobe w1-therm

-Do not forget to edit `/boot/config.txt` and add

-        dtoverlay=w1-gpio

-and create a file `calvin.conf` with the following contents:
+### Calvin configuration
+In order to load the `w1temp_impl` plugin, the file `calvin.conf` needs to be updated with this `environmental_sensor_plugin`:

     {
         "global": {
-            "environmental_sensor_plugin": "platform/raspberry_pi/w1temp_impl",
+            "environmental_sensor_plugin": "platform/raspberry_pi/w1temp_impl"
         }
     }

-## SenseHat

-Create a file `calvin.conf` with the following contents:

-    {
-        "global": {
-            "environmental_sensor_plugin": "platform/raspberry_pi/sensehat_impl",
-        }
-    }
+On the Raspberry Pi, the following line needs to be added to `/boot/config.txt`

+    dtoverlay=w1-gpio

+__Note, for the change to have effect the Raspberry Pi needs to be restarted.__

+In addition, w1-gpio and w1-therm modules needs to be added, run the following commands:

+    $ sudo modprobe w1-gpio
+    $ sudo modprobe w1-therm

-## Running the example
+## Running

-Ensure the configuration file is in the search path; either start the calvin runtime from this directory, or add this path to CALVIN\_CONFIG\_PATH.
-Then execute
+Run one of the following commands from within the directory the `calvin.conf` file is placed:

+### With DHT

     $ csruntime --host localhost temperature.calvin

+### Without DHT

+Calvin's internal registry is not strictly needed when running this small example.
+To turn it off and run the application locally add `CALVIN_GLOBAL_STORAGE_TYPE=\"local\"` to the command:

+    $ CALVIN_GLOBAL_STORAGE_TYPE=\"local\" csruntime --host localhost temperature.calvin